-We'll start by talking about what's good about the newly published study* that garnered headlines like "Mediterranean Diet Shown To Ward Off Heart Attack and Stroke."
+We’ll start by talking about what’s good about this study,* which garnered headlines like “Mediterranean Diet Shown To Ward Off Heart Attack and Stroke.”

 The study affirmed the benefits of a healthy diet even for people already taking medications for high cholesterol, blood pressure, or diabetes.

 The takeaway: Drugs have benefits.
 Drugs plus diet have even more benefits.